guardian/dotcom-rendering/README.md

 # Dotcom/Apps Rendering

 This repository contains the rendering logic for articles on theguardian.com.
-It is a monorepo with 2 projects, `apps-rendering` and `dotcom-rendering`.
+It is a monorepo with 2 projects, `apps-rendering` and `dotcom-rendering`..

 ## Developer setup